Nose Surgery (Rhinoplasty)

 Rhinoplasty, or surgery to reshape the nose, is performed to improve its appearance and proportion in relation to your facial features.
 It may also be done in conjunction with a procedure performed to relieve nasal airway obstruction, due to an internal deformity, called a septoplasty.
+You’ll discuss your rhinoplasty goals with Dr. Greenberg before the procedure is performed.

 The best candidates for rhinoplasty are those who are in good general physical and emotional health, desire an improvement in the appearance of their nose and have a clear, realistic understanding of the expectations and the limitations of the surgery.
+All candidates should be healthy nonsmokers with realistic expectations for this procedure.

 At the initial rhinoplasty consultation, your goals and expectations about the rhinoplasty nose surgery procedure will be discussed in detail.
 The appearance and structure of your nose will be evaluated as well as the factors that can influence the procedure and its results.
 These factors may include any history of nasal trauma or breathing difficulties, the shape of your face, the thickness of your skin and your age.